Your cart

 Do edibles last longer than smoking?

 Yes.
-In general, you can expect the effects of cannabis-infused edibles to last between 4 and 8 hours, while the effects of smoking are more like 1 to 2 hours.
+In general, you can expect the effects of cannabis-infused edibles to last between four and eight hours, while the effects of smoking are more like one to two hours.

 Is smoking or edibles better for beginners?